rand3289/OutNet/readme.md

     + Use of a SINGLE server (all articles have to be in one place).
     + Maximum article size varied among servers.
     + NNTP is a text based protocol.

+* OutNetExchange shares all types of files, however a specific video sharing service might be better in certain cases.
+If you are a content provider who has a video channel, you do not need to ask a third party if you channel can be monetized.
+Your content type will not influence your ability to monetize.
+You decide what type of advertisements your channel will display.

 * Another significant aspect is a rating system.
 Ratings is the basis of trust in a distrubuted system.
 Two things things that need to be rated are data (text/images/video) and public keys.